evansun06/tft-board-planner/README.md

 Here're some of the project's best features:

-*   Sets are stored as JSON for inter-replaceable sets
+*   Sets are stored as JSON for quick version sync
 *   Auto-data persistence for session replayability
-*   Intuitive AI with similar in-game controls
+*   Intuitive UI with that mimic TFTs in-game controls
 *   Under-the-hood action logging